 - In-line editorial notes

-- A letter addressing the global aspects of your fiction, including areas of strength and guidelines for revision
+- A letter addressing the global aspects of your fiction, including areas of strength, questions for consideration, and suggestions for revision

 - Assessment of the major elements of narrative craft in your work, including characterization, setting and description, plot, dialogue, point of view, and voice